Jlemlr/Elasticsearch/queries.md

 }
 ```

-9. Closest Earthquake (with Magnitude > 4.0 and in the Last 7 Days) to a Given Location
+9. **Closest Earthquake (with Magnitude > 4.0 and in the Last 7 Days) to a Given Location**

-This query sorts by geographic distance.
-It assumes your coordinates field is mapped as a geo_point (using only the first two values: longitude and latitude).
+This query sorts by geographic distance using `geo_point` (using only the first two values: longitude and latitude).
-For the time filter, if your time field is a date field with epoch_millis, "now-7d" works directly.
-If not, convert "now-7d" to the corresponding epoch millisecond value.
+For the time filter, since we have a date field with `epoch_millis`, `now - 7d` works directly.

 ```
 PUT /earthquakes_v2